Whenever we read about frugality, we find a lot about what “not” to buy. Well, I’m going to tell you what you should buy.

 Here are some of the goodies no Diva pantry should be without.

 Salad Dressing – especially Italian, Greek and Balsamic.
 You can’t make these dressings cheaper at home if the price goes under $1.25.
-They make great marinades for meat, poultry and fish and you can also use them to dress steamed vegetables.
+They make great marinades for meat, poultry and fish, good bases for sauces, and you can also use them to dress steamed vegetables.
 They’re also good on salads, I hear.
 Very versatile.

 Canned Tomatoes – All varieties.
 Lycopene, the antioxidant found in tomatoes, is located in the cell walls.
-Cooking tomatoes releases lycopene to do its work so canned is actually healthier than fresh.
+Cooking tomatoes releases the lycopene to do its powerful antioxidant work so canned is actually healthier than fresh.
 They keep for about a year so stock up when prices are lowest.
 Use them in soup, pasta, casseroles, chili, shakshuka, and so many more.

 Frozen Vegetables – When the price of frozen goes below the price per pound of the fresh veggies; it’s time to buy frozen.
 Wait for sales, gather coupons and stock up.
 Another benefit is they don’t self destruct in your crisper drawer.
 Kept frozen they remain at peak quality up to 12 months.

 Canned Soups – Keep a few cream soups on hand for quick meal fixes and a few main dish soups on hand for emergency meals.
 Watch for quality brands to go for $1.50 a can or less then pick up a few extra.